 She is an ardent and receptive learner of the karanga and moving through the world in a wairua way.
 In this fast-paced business world Chellie’s transformational leadership vision, kaupapa, is bringing humanity and spirituality back into the workplace, empowering people to create both cultural and economic business success both locally and globally.

-- 2013 Distinguished Visitor Award (University of Auckland Research Committee, The University of Auckland Foundation).
-Professor Joe Kalt, Ford Foundation Professor of International Political Economy at the John F. Kennedy School of Government, Harvard University
+2013 Distinguished Visitor Award to bring to NZ Professor Joe Kalt, Ford Foundation Professor of International Political Economy at the John F. Kennedy School of Government, Harvard University

 SPILLER, C., KERR, H., & PANOHO, J. (2015) Wayfinding and Leadership: Groundbreaking wisdom for developing leaders.
 Wellington.
 Huia Publications.

 SPILLER, C., & WOLFGRAMM, R. (Eds.)
 (2015) Indigenous spiritualties at work: Transforming the spirit of business enterprise.
 Charlotte, NC.
 Information Age Publishing.
 (In Press)